 Clients are appropriate for step-down to OP after completing requirements of SAIOP:

-- Approval from clinical staff and respective sober living
+- Approval from clinical staff and collaboration with respective sober living

 OP treatment groups are twice a week on Tuesdays and/or Thursdays for 1.5 hours from 9:30am-11:00am.

 Clients document their recovery in writing throughout their process from PHP to IOP to outpatient to discharge to supportive community.
 Real Recovery utilizes proprietary workbooks based on best current clinical practices.